ezrany/MyNetflixData/README.md

 ADD COLUMN id INT NOT NULL auto_increment PRIMARY KEY;
 ```

 To expand the dataset, I added a new column called 'category.'
 I set the parameters for this column to classify titles containing 'series,' 'chapter,' 'season,' 'part,' or 'episode' as TV shows, and everything else as a movie.
-To create a new column and populate it, I used the AlTER TABLE function:
+To create a new column and populate it, I used the ALTER TABLE function:

 ```sql
 ALTER TABLE watch_history